 The CRS certification is valid for four years from the last day of the month that the certification was granted.
-Prior to the certification expiration date, a CRS must renew their CRS certification or become a Certified Master Rigger and Signaler/ Lift Director (CMRS/LD) prior to the CRS expiration date.
+Prior to the certification expiration date, a CRS must renew their CRS certification or become a Certified Master Rigger and Signaler/ Lift Director (CMRS/LD).
 If the candidate becomes a CMRS/LD prior to their CRS certification expiration date, the member does not need to renew the CRS certification.
-The CMRS/LD certification is considered to take the place of the CRS certification and the candidate should follow the renewal policies associated with the CMRS/LD.
+The CMRS/LD certification is considered to take the place of the CRS certification and the candidate should follow the CMRS/LD renewal policies.